 |College:||Earned a degree from Furman in 1977|

-• Has 33 years of experience in college coaching.
-He served as Vanderbilt's head coach in 2010 after eight years as offensive line coach with the Commodores.
+Served as Vanderbilt's head coach in 2010 after eight years as offensive line coach at Vanderbilt.

-• Coached the Wolfpack offensive line for 11 years, then added assistant head coaching responsibilities for his final three years.
-Fourteen of his players at N.C.
-State were All-ACC selections.
+Coached the Wolfpack offensive line for 11 years, then added assistant head coaching responsibilities in his last three years.
+Fourteen of his players were All-ACC picks.

 *Courtesy Clemson Media Guide

 L A T E S T U P D A T E S